 With their shared Melbourne heritage and passion for Italian culinary culture, the group delivers chic laneway dining to Brisbane’s south side.
 In a prime spot opposite the Cultural Centre, Julius is ideal for a post-work pick-me-up or pre-theatre dinner.

 Julius continues Beccofino’s tradition of outstanding pizza, offering a wide selection of less-is-more toppings on rosse (with Napoli sauce) and bianchi (sans Napoli) bases.
 While you’re watching them bubble away inside the wood-fired oven that dominates the open kitchen, try the bucanti-and-eggplant topped focaccia, or go for broke and order pasta too (the duck ragu is a favourite).

-The restaurant doesn’t take bookings before 6pm, but waiting at the bar is a golden opportunity to sample the extensive range of Italian wine and beer.
+The restaurant doesn’t take bookings after 6pm, but waiting at the bar is a golden opportunity to sample the extensive range of Italian wine and beer.
 No wonder Julius’s menu suggests, ‘Come early, come often’.
 We’d heed that advice.